OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-26.md

 > The coastlands now shudder
 > on the day of your downfall;
 > the islands in the sea
-> are dismayed at your collapse.’
+> are in terror at your collapse.’

 ## Ezekiel 26:19